-When you are satisfied with certificate verification using only the CRL check, you can start to enable additional verification options.
+When you are satisfied with certificate verification using Deny self-signed certificates and Verify entire certificate chain with the CRL check, you can start to enable additional verification options.
 Enable options one at a time and repeat the same testing procedures.